AscendLab

 Upload a video, choose MP4 or WebM, and process it to preview the output here.

-The video stays on your device.
-FFmpeg runs in the browser only after you start processing, and the large WebAssembly engine is served from this site.
+FFmpeg is designed to run in the browser only after you start processing, and the large WebAssembly engine is served from this site.

 Quick answer